JAlcocerT/JAlcocerT/content/blog/entrep_wedding.md

 In summary, Facebook Ads provide a powerful, self-service platform for reaching specific audiences with flexible budgeting and a clear, automated payment system that typically charges you as your ad spend accrues or on a monthly basis.

 #### Google Ads

+Ive tried these...

+From from the other angle, with [adsense](https://jalcocert.github.io/JAlcocerT/AB-Testing-for-data-analytics/#ab-with-adsense)

 {{< details title="Google Ads 101 📌" closed="true" >}}